Epidemiological Profile of HIV/AIDS in Minnesota

 HIV/AIDS Prevalence among Hispanic Persons

-As of December 31st 2013, there were 665 Hispanic persons living with HIV/AIDS in Minnesota.
-While this accounts for 9% of persons living with HIV/AIDS in Minnesota, Hispanic persons have nearly three times the rate of people living with HIV than white, non-Hispanic persons (256.7 per 100,000 persons and 88.6 per 100,000 persons respectively).
+As of December 31st 2014, there were 716 Hispanic persons living with HIV/AIDS in Minnesota.
+While this accounts for 9% of persons living with HIV/AIDS in Minnesota, Hispanic persons have more than three times the rate of people living with HIV than white, non-Hispanic persons (286.1 per 100,000 persons and 90.3 per 100,000 persons respectively).

 HIV Diagnoses among Hispanic persons

 Mode of Exposure

-Of the 78 new HIV infections diagnosed among Hispanic males between 2011 and 2013, MSM or MSM/IDU accounted for an estimated 92% of diagnoses, while 5% were estimated to have heterosexual contact with someone with or at risk for HIV infection as their mode of exposure.
+Of the 87 new HIV infections diagnosed among Hispanic males between 2012 and 2014, MSM and MSM/IDU accounted for an estimated 95% of diagnoses, while 3% were estimated to have heterosexual contact with someone with or at risk for HIV infection as their mode of exposure.
 The remaining 2% had and other mode of exposure which includes hemophilia, transplant, transfusion or mother with HIV or HIV risk.

 HIV Treatment Cascade among Hispanics

-There were 41 cases among Hispanics reported in 2012 that were included in the linkage to care calculation.
-Unlike the other cascade measures, Hispanics had a higher percentage of linkage to care than the overall cascade at 93%.
+There were 27 cases among Hispanics reported in 2013 that were included in the linkage to care calculation.
+Hispanics had a slightly lower percentage of linkage to care than the overall cascade at 85%.